WHAT IS IT?

 The ingredients contained in Le-Vel’s Premium DFT patch are as follows:

-Le-Vel does not disclose how much of each of these ingredients is present in each of their patches.
+Le-Vel does not disclose how much of each of these ingredients are present in each of their patches.

-Apparently, Cosmoperine is just another name for THP (Tetrahydropiperine), a drug that increases other drugs’ ability to absorb when they are administered transdermally.
+Apparently, Cosmoperine is just another name for THP (Tetrahydropiperine), a derivative of piperine, that increases other drugs’ ability to absorb when they are administered transdermally.
 The presence of Cosmoperine suggests that Thrive’s other ingredients can, in theory, penetrate your skin and go to work, but it is important to note that this evidence is based on studies using rat skin and not human skin.